- Small, light design

 Back to running though, and with all the solid features we got on the Forerunner 45, Garmin has made the 55 an even more useful running watch.
 PacePro alone is a great feature to have added into the mix, but features like the estimated finish times, daily suggested workouts and a more reliable race predictor are useful tools that new runners now have at their disposal to train better and better plan for races.

 We didn't see marked improvements with that Gen 4 sensor in our tests, particularly when pushed to its limits and the 55 offers much of the same in terms of performance.
-It's good for steady paced runs and continuous heart rate monitoring, but when pushed you up the intensity, it starts to falter.
+It's good for steady-paced runs and continuous heart rate monitoring, but when pushed up the intensity, it starts to falter.

 For comfortably paced runs (above) and indoor workouts, it posted pretty consistent average and maximum heart rate readings against Garmin's HRM-Pro chest strap monitor.

-We compared the continuous and real-time heart rate data to a heart rate monitor built into clinical grade pulse oximeter and were satisfied with the reliability of the data there too.
+We compared the continuous and real-time heart rate data to a heart rate monitor built into a clinical-grade pulse oximeter and were satisfied with the reliability of the data there too.

-You do have that option to pair up an external heart rate monitor, and we'd recommend it not just for more intense running sessions but also to make the best use of new features like the suggested workouts and other training insight, which are influenced by heart rate data.
+You do have the option to pair up an external heart rate monitor, and we'd recommend it not just for more intense running sessions but also to make the best use of new features like the suggested workouts and other training insights, which are influenced by heart rate data.

 Ultimately, the 55 falls in line with other Forerunners.
 The data is going to be good for most, but if you want the best accuracy, you're going to need to invest in a dedicated heart rate monitor.
 We've picked a bunch of the best heart rate monitors that would be a good fit here.

-The Forerunner 45 only offered access to download watch faces, so now you have access to compatible apps, data fields and widgets.
-You might have to have a good browse to find something worth having, but it does mean you can bolster the abilities of the 55 or just add in a data field that's not already on offer from Garmin already.
+The Forerunner 45 only offered access to download watch faces, so now you have access to compatible apps, data fields, and widgets.
+You might have to have a good browse to find something worth having, but it does mean you can bolster the abilities of the 55 or just add in a data field that's not already on offer from Garmin.

-Along with beefing up smartwatch features, Garmin is seeking to offer more in health monitoring too.
+Along with beefing up smartwatch features, Garmin is seeking to offer more health monitoring too.